Questions about the course

 The assessment has two parts: a through-course assessment (consisting of two performance tasks) that students complete during the school year and the end-of-course AP Exam given in May.
 Both of these will measure student achievement of the course learning objectives.
 For the through-course assessment, students will upload digital artifacts and written responses via a web-based digital portal.
 For more information about the through-course performance tasks, please see the Assessment Overview section of the AP CSP Course and Exam Description (.pdf/3.61MB).

-The through-course assessment includes two AP Computer Science Principles performance tasks.
-One of the tasks requires students to identify a computing innovation, explore its impact, and create a computational artifact that represents the computing innovation.
-The other task focuses on the development of a computer program through the collaborative and iterative processes of programming.
+The AP Computer Science Principles through-course assessment includes two performance tasks.
+The Explore performance task requires students to identify a computing innovation, explore its impact, and create a computational artifact that represents the computing innovation, accompanied by a written response.
+The Create performance task focuses specifically on the creation of a computer program through the collaborative and iterative processes of programming, accompanied by a video and written response.
 The tasks can be administered to students in any order.
-Find out more on the assessment information page.
+Find out more on the AP CSP Exam information page.

 Teachers are required to provide students a minimum of 8 hours of class time for the Explore performance task and a minimum of 12 hours of class time for the Create performance task.
 Sufficient time should be provided to students to learn the concepts tested in each performance task and to practice these skills prior to completing and submitting their work on the AP Digital Portfolio for AP scoring purposes.

 No. While students are required to provide attributions through at least three inline citations in their responses, no specific citation style is required.
 MLA, APA, or IEEE would be appropriate to use for the works-cited list.
 Students can denote inline citations and references in any manner, even if the style of inline citations used in responses does not follow an official format (e.g., MLA, APA, IEEE).
-You can view sample student responses to see examples.
+Samples of the performance tasks with student responses and commentary are available on the AP CSP Exam information page.

-Students are allowed to develop any program they choose (e.g., an app, a game, art design, etc.) with their choice of programming language to meet all the criteria in the Create performance task.
-A list of suggested programming languages that were used when piloting this course can be found in the instruction section of the AP CSP Course and Exam Description (.pdf/2.32MB).
-Though this is not a comprehensive list, we suggest it as a point of reference to begin determining what will work best for a student.
+Students can develop any program they choose (e.g., an app, a game, art design, etc.) with their choice of programming language to meet all the criteria in the Create performance task.
+A list of suggested programming languages is provided in the instruction section of the AP CSP Course and Exam Description (.pdf/2.32MB).
+Though this is not a comprehensive list, it is a point of reference to determine what will work best for a student.

 Students should craft their written responses to remain within the word count limit (per the task directions in the AP CSP Course and Exam Description (.pdf/2.32MB); the limits are 700 words for the Explore task and 750 words for the Create task).
-A template will be provided for students to use for each performance task that will allow a small amount of flexibility in case additional words are needed to complete each response.
-The template will also help ensure students include all the required responses and provide guidance for them to remain within an acceptable word count limit.
 Students may need to revise their responses to provide the most essential information needed to meet each criterion in the rubrics for each performance task.
 More information regarding these templates is available on the AP Digital Portfolio site.

 For the Explore performance task: If students select a computing innovation that was discussed in class, students must find new sources and submit original responses to avoid fraud and plagiarism and cannot submit any work from practice performance tasks.